mazwat/mazwat.github.io/data-structures-ws.md

 3. Write another sort, to sort by **score**, trigger this with a key press
 4. Write another sort, to sort by **age**, trigger this with a different key press

+## Tasks for the rest of the week
+Consider your individual project and implement a data structure class in your code that processes a feature of your game/experience.
+You could them to process:
+• enemies
+• score
+• bullets
+• resource management
+Please use at least one of these: **Lists, LinkedList, Stack, Queue** or **Dictionary** Please bring your code to discuss with your programming tutor in your seminar group.

 ## VIDEO LECTURE

 It is assumed that you have watched the video lecture before this workshop.
 If not you should find time to watch them during the week.